ChartCoder: Advancing Multimodal Large Language Model for Chart-to-Code Generation: Introduction

-However, existing works generally treat charts as natural images and fine-tune models by generating natural language descriptions \cite{zhang2024tinychart,han2023chartllama,meng2024chartassisstant}.
-This inevitably overlooks the dense information embedded within the charts, resulting in inefficiencies in analysis and comprehension.
+However, existing works generally treat charts as natural images and fine-tune models by generating natural language descriptions \cite{zhang2024tinychart,han2023chartllama,meng2024chartassisstant,bi2025prism}.
+This inevitably overlooks the dense information embedded within the charts, resulting in inefficient analysis and comprehension.
 On the other hand, parsing a chart into code offers a lossless representation, providing a more efficient and comprehensive approach to understanding the chart by accurately capturing and summarizing all its information.
 Recent works \cite{shi2024chartmimic,wu2024plot2code,xia2024chartx} have proposed various chart-to-code benchmarks, aiming to evaluate the chart reasoning abilities through code.
 However, current open-source MLLMs are not well-aligned with code generation tasks \cite{zhang2024humaneval}, resulting in poor performance in parsing charts into corresponding code and limited execution rate of the generated code.
-As shown in Figure \ref{fig:overview}, the InternVL2-8B suffers from chart type errors and coordinate size mismatches when converting boxplots to code.
+Figure \ref{fig:overview} shows that the InternVL2-8B suffers from chart type errors and coordinate size mismatches when converting boxplots to code.